AdobeDocs/experience-manager-cloud-service.en/help/edge/overview.md

 ## Overview {#overview}

 Edge Delivery Services is a composable set of services that allows for a high degree of flexibility in how you author content on your website.
-You can use both [AEM content management](https://experienceleague.adobe.com/docs/experience-manager-cloud-service/content/sites/authoring/getting-started/concepts.html) and AEM-based authroing using the [Universal Editor](/help/sites-cloud/authoring/universal-editor/authoring.md) as well as [document-based authoring.](https://www.aem.live/docs/authoring)
+You can use both [AEM content management](https://experienceleague.adobe.com/docs/experience-manager-cloud-service/content/sites/authoring/getting-started/concepts.html) and AEM-based authoring using the [Universal Editor](/help/sites-cloud/authoring/universal-editor/authoring.md) as well as [document-based authoring.](https://www.aem.live/docs/authoring)

 The following diagram illustrates how you can edit content in Microsoft Word (document-based authoring) and publish to Edge Delivery Services.
 It also shows the AEM-based editing using the Universal Editor.